 Council on Foreign Relations: Independent International Commission on Kosovo: The Kosovo Report, 2000 - executive summary.

 * The Iraq Survey Group investigation, headed by former UNSCOM inspector Charles Duelfer, is corroborative only because it was conducted post hoc to the operative enforcement procedure that determined casus belli for OIF.
 Note that the Iraq Survey Group heavily qualified its findings in the report's Transmittal Message, Scope Note, and various sections by cautioning that the Saddam regime was expert at hiding proscribed items and activities from the West, much evidence was lost prior to, during, and after the war, key Saddam regime officials were not forthcoming, statements conflicted, suspect areas were found "sanitized", and other practical factors restricted its investigation.
 "All sources suggest that Saddam encouraged compartmentalization and would have discussed something as sensitive as WMD with as few people as possible" (ISG).
+In other words, what ISG found comprised a floor, not a complete account.
 In many instances, ISG concluded it could not determine Iraq had disarmed as mandated.
 Significant questions remained undisposed.
 Therefore, what the ISG found corroborating Iraq's material breach of UNSCR 687 in the post-war investigation is more telling than what the ISG did not find matching the pre-war intelligence estimates.
 The Duelfer report's material contribution to the discourse on OIF is the corroboration that the 'containment' was failing and Iraq was in violation of weapons mandates.

 + Iraq Survey Group: DCI Special Advisor Report on Iraq's WMD (Duelfer report), 30SEP04.